r6915ee/codenames-and-such/src/scripting/callbacks.md

 Some callbacks are grouped into their own subsections, due to a similar premise.

-Two valid callback examples include:
+Three valid callback examples include:

 * `[pre, post](c)reate`: Called when the script is created.
 * `<pre, post>GameStart`: Called during initialization of the game.
+* `onStageXMLParsed{StageXMLEvent}`: Called once the stage definition has been parsed successfully.

 The basic syntax of the name is as follows: